Typetura/docs.typetura.com/src/content/docs/company-legal/patents.md

 title: Patents
 ---

-Use of this software does not grant licence to any patents held by Typetura LLC.
+Use of this software does not grant license to any patents held by Typetura LLC.
 For more information, please contact [Typetura LLC](https://typetura.com/patents/) at [info@typetura.com](mailto:info@typetura.com).
-These patents describe the distribution of typographc systems at scale as well as how design software might be used to create and manage dynamic typographic systems.
-These patents protect our business usecases for this software and are not intended to restrict the use of the software itself on projects you own, operate, control, or are a part of.
+These patents describe the distribution of typographic systems at scale as well as how design software might be used to create and manage dynamic typographic systems.
+These patents protect our business use cases for this software and are not intended to restrict the use of the software itself on projects you own, operate, control, or are a part of.

 As an example, if `fonts.bigcompany.com` is interested in distributing typographic systems alongside their fonts, they would need to license our patents.
 If `Big Design Software` decided to create an interface keyframing out text scaling in their app, they would need to license the patents.
 If `yourcompany.com` is using Typetura to manage their own internal typographic system, they would likely not need to license our patents.